QiQi-OvO/QiQi-OvO/README.md

 Recent important events below 👇🏻

-> I am looking for a job in software development and struggling with COVID-19.
+> I am looking for a job in software development and getting lost in the written exam.

 <details>
   <summary>More...</summary>